Quenton Nelson, G, Notre Dame

 Wilson Bell, G, Auburn

 Height: 6-6.
 Weight: 334.
 Projected 40 Time: 5.19.
-Projected Round (2018): 5-7.
-9/16/17: Auburn's offensive line has had huge problems this year, allowing 14 sacks across two games - including 11 against Clemson.
-Bell has been a backup who could start to get playing time given the weak performance of Auburn's left guard, but coaches have said that Bell hasn't earned the playing time from how he has played in practice.
+Projected Round (2018): 6-FA.
+11/11/17: Auburn's offensive line had huge problems early in the year, allowing 14 sacks across the first two games - including 11 against Clemson.
+Bell has been a backup, and coaches have said that Bell hasn't earned the playing time from how he has played in practice.

 7/17/17: Bell was a solid right guard for Florida State during the 2016 season and was effective at opening holes for Dalvin Cook.
 He could stand to improve his pass protection for the NFL.
 Bell had some off-the-field issues with a hit-and-run accident and arrest.
 He graduated from Florida State in the spring and then chose Auburn.
 As a graduate transfer, Bell is eligible to play immediately.